LikeTheSalad/aaper/README.md

 </manifest>
 ```

-And that's it, Aaper will now use your custom `RequestStrategyProvider` in order to get all of the
+And that's it, Aaper will now use your custom `RequestStrategyFactory` in order to get all of the
 Strategies it needs.

 ### Overriding permission's status query and request launch